SELGroup/SSE/README.md

 # SSE
-Semi-supervised clustering via structural entropy with different constraints.
+### Semi-supervised clustering via structural entropy with different constraints.
 ![image](framework.png)
+Overview of SSE.
 (I) Two graphs G and G' are constructed from input data and constraints, respectively.
 (II) Semi-supervised partitioning clustering is performed through two opertors merging and moving.
 (III) Semi-supervised hierarchical clustering is performed through two operators stretching and compressing.

 # Installation
 Install the required packages listed in the file ```requirement.txt```.
 The code is tested on Python 3.10.0.